 Develop a basis for understanding quantum mechanics and its applications in modern electronics and information processing (lasers, field effect transistors, quantum communication, quantum computation, etc.)

 Develop a basis for understanding the quantum mechanical aspects of modern electronics (lasers, quantized Hall effect, field effect transistors, optical tweezers, etc.)

-The objective of this course is introduce the quantum mechanical concepts needed to understand the operation of not only current nanoelectronic and nanophotonic devices and materials, but to understand the operating principles behind devices and materials still in their infancy.
-To this end, we will apply the principles of quantum mechanics to understand cutting edge next generation nanoelectronic devices and materials.
+The goal of this course is introduce the quantum mechanical concepts needed to understand the operation of current nanoelectronics and nanophotonics, as well as next-generation quantum information processing technologies.
 This course combines the use of course textbooks with current literature to show how quantum principles are used not simply to understand traditional physics applications but to understand new physical effects and their potential applications in transformative new technologies.